 These two AFib symptoms can be caused by many different causes.
 But if they appear along with heart palpitations, a racing heartbeat, dizziness, etc. it is probably a case of AFib.

 Your brain, like any other organ in the body, needs oxygen as well.
 Having inadequate amounts of oxygen delivered to it can cause symptoms such as confusion and brain fog.
-If you feel mentally exhausted daily, with no reason, do schedule a visit to the doctor’s office.
+If you feel mentally exhausted daily, for no reason, do schedule a visit to the doctor’s office.

 6. Fatigue and Weakness